Treatment for shingles can help ease your symptoms until the condition improves. In many cases shingles gets better within around two to four weeks.

 - moderate to severe pain

 Pregnancy and antiviral medication

-If you are pregnant and have shingles, it is likely your GP will discuss your case with a specialist to decide whether the benefits of antiviral medication significantly outweigh any possible risks.
-Shingles will not harm your unborn baby.
+If you're pregnant and have shingles, it's likely your GP will discuss your case with a specialist to decide whether the benefits of antiviral medication significantly outweigh any possible risks.
+Shingles won't harm your unborn baby.

-If you are under 50 years of age, you are at less risk of developing complications from shingles.
-If this is the case, you may not need antiviral medication.
+If you're under 50 years of age, you're at less risk of developing complications from shingles.

 Children and antiviral medication

 Antiviral medication isn't usually necessary for otherwise healthy children because they tend to only experience mild symptoms of shingles and have a small risk of developing complications.